Frequently Asked Questions – Disability

-Some of the other resources the Case Manager may use throughout the management of a claim could include:
+Some of the other resources the Case Manager may use throughout the management of a claim could include the following:

-Independent Medical Examiners who may be used where the medical information may not be fully available
+- Independent Medical Examiners may be used where the medical information may not be fully available

 Before a claim decision can be made, the Case Manager must review the claim to gain insight into its complexity and validity.
 This step in the process includes gathering information about the claim and verifying the plan parameters and assessment criteria.

-Great-West Life may call the employee to obtain information about their condition and treatment.
+Canada Life may call employees to obtain information about their condition and treatment.
 Then, if additional information is needed, more specific questions can be directed to the employee’s physician.
-Calling the employee establishes early and personal contact, and sets the stage for potential rehabilitation discussions.
+Calling the employee establishes early and personal contact and sets the stage for potential rehabilitation discussions.

 Once the claim has been initially reviewed, the Case Manager can then assess the claim and determines if it satisfies the plan provision.
 If the claim is accepted the management of the claim begins.
 If the claim is declined, then the employee is advised concerning the reasons for the declination.
 Information is also provided on additional medical facts needed for further review or on how to appeal the decision should the employee disagree with the discussion.